Dante1349/capacitor-midi/README.md

 # 🎹 capacitor-midi

 Grants access to midi devices via native libraries or WebMIDI.

-❗ Currently NO iOS support.
-Because I don't have access to a mac.
-I hope this changes soon. ❗
+❗Currently NO iOS support.
+Because I don't have access to a Mac.
+Contributors Welcome❗

 ## 🔌 Install